By Anna Mannello //

 PV Squared is a member of the Amicus Solar Cooperative, a member-owned cooperative comprised of 43 solar companies.
 Together Amicus and Amurtel, a non-profit providing disaster relief, have taken on the project of bringing solar power to Puerto Rico- dubbing the project Power On Puerto Rico.

 PV Squared eagerly joined the volunteer effort of designing and constructing Solar Outreach Systems (SOS) to be sent down to the island.
 As described by Amicus, “Each portable SOS is comprised of an enclosed trailer which can be pulled by a pickup truck.
 [They are] outfitted with six exterior solar panels, eight gel storage batteries, and fifteen lockers each with two USB ports and an electrical power outlet, providing 300-400 continuous watts of power.
 This will enable 15 phones and five laptops to be powered at a time.
 The trailer has a fold down bench with a water purification system which can purify up to 600 gallons of clean potable water at day.”

-With three Solar Outreach Systems currently completed, we’re one step closer to achieving our first goal of building ten.
+The first three Solar Outreach Systems have been completed and are at the Jacksonville port ready to ship to the island.
+A total of 10 units will be constructed and transported throughout this project.
 However, building and delivering these trailers to Puerto Rico isn’t cheap- it costs about $15,000 per unit!
 So we’re currently gathering people, materials, and donations to help construct the remaining units.
-If you’re interested in making a donation to this critical project, visit: http://www.amurtel.org/get-involved/donate/.
+If you’re interested in making a donation to this critical project, visit: https://www.youcaring.com/amurtel-1129310.
 If you would like more information on the Power On Puerto Rico project, visit: http://www.amicussolar.com/power-on-puerto-rico/.
 Every donation helps, so please share this exciting news far and wide.
 Thank you.